 All of these traits combined make him an intense doggy to have in the home.
 He craves human company, and he hates to be left alone simply because he doesn’t know whether you are safe or not.
 But if you can handle his intensity, he makes up for it in bundles of fun and goofball charisma.

 Size & Appearance

-His nose is square and fleshy, his eyes almond-shaped, and his ears are large drop-downs.
+His nose is square and fleshy, his eyes almond-shaped, and his ears are large and drop down.
 Some owners opt to have both the Cane Corso and the Pitbull’s ears cropped, so some may opt for the same look.
-He might inherit the droopy jowls of the Corso, but they will not swing as much, which also means less drool too.
+He might inherit the droopy jowls of the Corso, but they will not swing as much, which also means less drool.

 Coat & Colors

 The American Pit Corsos coat is short and dense.
-It will not be as shiny and smooth as the Pitbull’s, but it will not be as rough and the Corso’s either.
+It will not be as shiny and smooth as the Pitbull’s, but it will not be as rough as a Corso’s either.
 He will have a double coat that will keep him cool in the summer and warm in the winter.

-When it comes to colors, the American Pit Corso is likely to sport black, fawn, various shades of brindle, or red.
+When it comes to colors, a Cane Corso Pitbull mix is likely to sport black, fawn, and various shades of brindle or red.
 These are the most commonly shared coat colors between parents, but he could also sport a combination of any.
 The only color he won’t be is a merle.
 So, if you find a merle-colored American Pit Corso, he’s not an American Pit Corso.

 His eyes will likely be dark brown, but they can be light brown or shades of deep gray.
 It’s rare for him to inherit yellow or blue eyes, but it does happen.
 If it does, you can expect him to be a little more expensive than his other siblings.

 The American Pit Corso needs at least one hour of exercise every single day.
 It needs to be intense and varied if you want to expel that athletic energy of his.
 Think long jogs, mountain adventures, and playing in the sea.
 He loves to be with you, so whatever your favorite hobby is, it’ll soon become his too.